A Mixpanel User profile reflects the most recent information about a user.

 User Profiles and Messaging

-To create targeted messages or build a campaign, you need relevant user information for the notification you chose.
+To create targeted messages or build a journey, you need relevant user information for the notification you chose.
 Mixpanel has reserved user profile properties you can use to target users in messaging.
 Then you can use those User profile properties to filter messages.
 For example, if your app sells shoes, you could filter your properties to target an email to users who bought a particular brand, style, and size.